EPC payment scheme management

 If you are a PSP wishing to adhere to the EPC payment schemes, read more about the criteria for participation.
 In addition, the Register of Participants is available for consultation to any individual or organisation wishing to know which PSPs are able to send and / or receive SEPA euro transactions.

-The SEPA Instant Credit Transfer (SCT Inst) scheme is operational since November 2017.
-This scheme is the first of its kind to enable the 24/7/365 transfer of money (up to 100,000 euros) in an area as large as SEPA in less than ten seconds.
-The maximum amount and duration of the transaction are not set in stone and will be reviewed annually from 2018 onwards.
+The SEPA Instant Credit Transfer (SCT Inst) scheme enables the 24/7/365 transfer of money (up to 100,000 euros) in an area as large as SEPA in less than ten seconds.
+The maximum amount and duration of the transaction are not set in stone and are reviewed regularly from 2018 onwards.
 In addition, PSPs can bilaterally or multilaterally agree on a higher maximum amount and shorter execution time.

 The EPC offers two direct debit schemes: one designed primarily for consumers, the SEPA Direct Debit (SDD) Core scheme, and one exclusively for businesses, the SDD Business-to-Business (B2B) scheme.
 The SDD Core scheme is mandatory for PSPs offering euro direct debit for consumers, whereas it is optional for PSPs to offer services based on the SDD B2B scheme.
 Over 21 billion transactions every year are based on the EPC SDD schemes.